 |(10) 500-yen||五百円 (ごひゃくえん): Go hyaku en||Five hundred yen ~ $4,33 USD|

-Each money has a specific and very beautiful design.
-The size of Japanese banknotes is a bit larger than US banknotes.
-Japanese are very careful to keep their money to be always fresh, clean, and not wrinkled inside of their pocket.
-Please look at the following pictures to take a glance at the Japanese banknotes and coins.
+Each note has a specific and very beautiful design.
+The size of Japanese banknotes is slightly larger than US banknotes.
+The Japanese are very careful to keep their money fresh, clean and not wrinkled in their pockets.
+Please take a look at the pictures below to get an impression of Japanese banknotes and coins.

-In order to deepen your understanding of how to count money in Japanese, please see the numbering in Japanese for your basic.
-As you can remember the number in Japanese, then this will not be difficult.
+To deepen your understanding of how to count money in Japanese, please see the numbering in Japanese for your base.
+Since you can remember the number in Japanese, this will not be difficult.

-To begin this basic learning, we are going to start counting one, two as well as three-digit numbers.
-Please see the following table.
+To begin this basic learning, we will begin by counting one, two, and three digit numbers.
+Please refer to the following table: